B-Hartley/drinkaware/GUIDE.md

 ## Measures

-The following measures are available for different drink types:
+The following measures are available for different drink types and can be selected from the dropdown menu:

 ### Beer and Cider Measures
 - Pint (`B59DCD68-96FF-4B4C-BA69-3707D085C407`): 568ml